10 Things You Didn’t Know About LED Lighting

 7. LEDs can come in different colors.
 Better still, some bulbs can give you millions of color options – any color, any shade, from daylight to sexy purple – all from one bulb, as in our LIFX, for example.

 8. LEDs can be smart enough to be controlled with your smartphone – no matter where you are.
-And some, like our LIFX bulbs can even connect to the Nest.
+And some, like our LIFX bulbs, can even connect to the Nest.

 9. LEDs are essentially lightbulbs with computers built in, even if they’re not all smart.
-It’s why they all cost a little more up front and why some cost more than others, but their payoff in energy savings, quality of light, environmental friendliness, the special effects,and more, is far greater!
+It’s why they all cost a little more upfront and why some cost more than others, but their payoff in energy savings, quality of light, environmental friendliness, the special effects, and more, is far greater!

 10. LED stands for LIGHT EMITTING DIODE.
 Light is generated by the movement of electrons on a semiconductor surface, whereas fluorescents ionize mercury vapor to generate light.
-The rapid advancements in semiconductor technology has enabled LED to move from being the lighting of the future to today’s smarter, more ecologically responsible lighting solution.
+The rapid advancements in semiconductor technology have enabled LED to move from being the lighting of the future to today’s smarter, more ecologically responsible lighting solution.